 - Go on-site with members of your team to meet with their team.

 - Send them a surprise every once in a while.
-Like, a great book or a tasty treat.
+Several copies of a great book.
+A tasty treat.
 Just don’t do it between Thanksgiving and New Year because it will get buried.